 How Can I Keep My Mind Active?

-Below is a list of resources you might want to utilize to enhance your cognitive abilities.
-Although age takes its toll on most everyone in this area, there are things you can do to regain some of your mental plasticity and prevent any further decline in your cognitive faculties!
+Although age takes its toll on most everyone in regard to forgetfulness, there are things you can do to regain some of your mental ability and prevent any further decline.
+Things to try include:

 - Puzzle books: Crossword puzzles are known to improve mental skills.